 Seal 845 A very nice Pegasus in flight

 Seal 1006 Bust of unknown bearded male.
 Close comparison of seals 731, 789 and 1006 shows that they are identical, made from the same stamp seal.
-I suspect that all three are modern fakes.
+I suspect that all three may be modern fakes.

 Seal 1068 The Roman eagle

 Seal 1118 This one is an actual bulla.
 Obverse: Helmeted female figure (Athena?) standing left, clasping hands with male figure standing right.
 Reverse: imprint of a papyrus document.
 Note glassy edges caused by high fire heat.
 25 mm